Orford (electoral district)

-Orford is a provincial electoral district in the Estrie region of Quebec, Canada that elects members to the National Assembly of Quebec.
-It notably includes the municipalities of Magog, Orford, Stanstead and Sainte-Catherine-de-Hatley.
+Orford is a provincial electoral district in the Estrie region of Quebec, Canada, that elects members to the National Assembly of Quebec.
+It notably includes the municipalities of Magog, Orford, Stanstead, and Sainte-Catherine-de-Hatley.

 It was created for the 1973 election from parts of the Shefford, Sherbrooke and Stanstead electoral districts.

 In the change from the 2001 to the 2011 electoral map, it lost the part of western Sherbrooke that it formerly had to the Richmond electoral district and the municipalities of Barnston-Ouest and Stanstead-Est to the Saint-François electoral district.
 However, it gained a number of municipalities from Brome-Missisquoi.

+In 2026, it lost Sainte-Anne-de-la-Rochelle, Lawrenceville, and Bonsecours.